Teen Girls And Their Moms Get Candid About Phones And Social Media

 Smartphones and social media connect us to other people for better and for worse.
 Von Eichel likes seeing Bella keep up with their extended family in Germany, and she also uses Instagram to stay in touch with old friends herself.

 Yassiry says: "Adults don't know how important the phone is for teenagers.
 I feel like, when you do have social media and a phone it makes you more friendly.
 I sit next to some boy in one of my classes.
 He doesn't have a phone.
-He he won't talk the whole class.
+He won't talk the whole class.
 It makes you antisocial."

 Bella has more mixed feelings about the whole thing: "I don't necessarily enjoy being on it. — Well that's so not true.
-I enjoy being on it at the same time I also know what it's doing to me.
+I enjoy being on it, at the same time, I also know what it's doing to me.
 I know that it actually causes me a lot of anxiety.
 But again like, it's really easy.
 I can sit on a couch, not move my body, hold something in my hand, and do so much.
 I can exist in another world without doing anything."